 Researcher: “So my grandma she loves football she always has done and now that she's ATH has got a lot of chance to watch as many football matches as she wants.
 So my dad recently arranged for her to get Sky Sports installed, and there's a problem, you can't just get Sky Sport, you have to get all those other hundreds of channels as well so where was previously she would have pressed channel up or channel down to go to the right channel, now she has to deal with a menu system.
 (2:46-3:09).

-Me: This is just one example of the concept of digital literacy, which is becoming more and more important in the growing technological world.
-The aging population is finding more and more trouble getting over the learning curve in modern devices, and that tends to cause a rift in everyday life.
+Me: The aging population is finding more and more trouble getting over the learning curve in modern devices, and that tends to cause a rift in everyday life.
 Advancements in technology are designed to make life simpler and more efficient, but tend to have the opposite effect on seniors in the US.

-The next topic of discussion among the broader umbrella of literacy is its impact globally.
+We also now take up literacy in terms of its impact globally.
 John Trischitti’s TED Talk touches on the effects of illiteracy around the world.

 Researcher: “Illiteracy: the basic inability to understand or produce written information.
 Those of us that make our way through life off of sight, words, images, just being able to sign our name, those folks are functionally illiterate.
 And as vaccines help to eliminate and stop the spread of disease, literacy can help us eliminate the stop the spread of hunger, poverty, and crime.
 It is the tool necessary to break those harsh social cycles.